IgniteUI/igniteui-docfx/en/components/drag_drop.md

 ---
-title: Drag and Drop
+title: Angular Drag and Drop | IgniteUI for Angular | Infragistics
-_description: Use Ignite UI for Angular Drag and Drop directives to move DOM elements from one place to another.
+_description: Learn how to use Angular drag and drop directives to perform dragging of elements around the page.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Drag and Drop directives
+_keywords: Angular Drag and Drop, Ignite UI for Angular, Infragistics
 ---

 ## Drag and Drop
-<p class="highlight">The Ignite UI for Angular Drag and Drop directives enable dragging of elements around the page.</p>
+<p class="highlight">The Ignite UI for Angular Drag and Drop directives enable dragging of elements around the page.
+The supported features include free dragging, using a drag handle, drag ghost, animations and multiple drop strategies.</p>

 #### Demo